DouglasRoberts/GradeClusterCode/README.md

 # GradeClusterCode
 This repository contains code for looking at grading clusters.
-It requires ROOT to be installed on you system in oder to run.
+It requires ROOT to be installed on you system in order to run.